emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has good sorting and collections. ✔️
 1. Site does have 4K content. ✔️
 1. Site works well, but doesn't look too great on mobile. ⚠️

 ***
-## Nunflix
-### Score: 23/24
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams consistently for both new and old content. ✔️
-1. Has 12 servers, and does auto-switch if ones fails. ✔️
-1. Site does have episode auto-next. ✔️
-1. Site is very nice to look at, seems modern, search works well, one of the best. ✔️
-1. Site has built in subs for most things and allows adjustments. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site has watchlists when you signup. ✔️
-1. Site has decent sorting options, but more discoverability tools could be added. ⚠️
-1. Site does have 4K content. ✔️
-1. Site looks good + works well on mobile. ✔️

-***
 ## Bingeflex